| Collapse of Big Bang Cosmology and the Emergence of

 stars must appear displaced towards the red end of

-In 1954 Brault's redshift measurement of the sodium D
+the spectrum.29 In 1954 Brault's redshift measurement of the sodium D

 line emanating from the sun's spectrum did succeed in